brencass/DynaStandard_public/README.md

 # DynaStandard_public
 This Dynamo extension was developed to create a Dynamo content library to help distribute this content to all, have easy access to graph(s) templates and any standard documentation related to dynamo.

+##Note:

+When i started this extension i wasnt sure if i would release the code or not, well i have made a choice that i will release the code.
+Though this is likely to happen after i have done after i have switch the forms to wpf windows, sorted some code out and released a comfortable version for package manager.

 #### This info page will be updated with more information in due course